janscience/MicroConfig/docs/userguide.md

 Select a firmfile file [1]:
 ```

-The action confirms your selection and the asks you, whether you are
+The action confirms your selection and then asks you, whether you are
 really sure to update the firmware:

 ```txt